 Regional Assisted Living Cost Patterns in Alabama

-Central Alabama (Birmingham, Tuscaloosa)
+Central Alabama (Montgomery, Tuscaloosa)

 Alabama Senior Housing Market Trends (2026)